data-8/geospatial-connector/notes/new_notebook.md

 ### TO BE ADDED

 - How I create the instructor version of the notebook with the answers and the student version of the exercise from the instructor version using Chris's script.
+- How to request that new python package be added to the jupyter hub? - Email Ryan Lovett, right?

 ### QUESTIONS